 At this point, we will look at a basic calculation for Germany, Europe´s biggest consumer of energy.

 The peak power needed in Germany is 80 Gigawatts, with 40 Gigawatts constituting baseline supply.
-Already 40% of that is supplied by renewables.
-If we want to install another 50 GW of baseline power with desert energy to reach over 80 GW of green products that would cost 500 billion euros.
-Germany spends 100 billion euros per year (!) on coal, oil, gas and uranium, half of that money is spent on imports.
+Already 40% of the electric energy is supplied by renewables.
+If we want to install another 50 GW of baseline power with desert energy to reach over 80 GW of green production that would cost less than 500 billion euros.
+Germany spends 100 billion euros per year (!) on coal, oil, gas and uranium, half of that money is spend on imports.
 Compared to the annual public spending of 1,4 trillion (government + social security) that isn’t a lot for a one-time expenditure.
-After only 5 years the investment paid off in macroeconomic terms as Germany would save money by not importing so many fossil fuels.
+After less than 5 years the investment paid off in macroeconomic terms as Germany would save money by not importing so many fossil fuels.

 The energy sector is never going to decline.
 Energy will always be needed.
 There is no market shift or economic trend that is going to change that.